 capturebig2

 . . .
-Construction continues at the Court House.
-Use the East or North entrances.
-To avoid stair steps, use the East entrance . . .
+County Offices will be closed Thursday & Friday, November 27 & 28 in observance of the Thanksgiving holiday . . .
 For the County Transportation bus call 785-527-2235 . . .
 For Property Fraud Alert signup, see the Register of Deeds page . . .

 Personal Property is defined as, "That property which is not a part of or a fixture to land or improvements in that it can be moved without damage to itself or the real property."